AdobeDocs/experience-manager-65.en/help/sites-authoring/creating-accessible-content.md

 Users with disabilities may be more likely to make mistakes.
 People with reading disabilities may transpose numbers and letters, and those with motor disabilities may hit keys by mistake.
 Providing the ability to reverse actions allows users to correct a mistake that could result in serious consequences.
 Providing the ability to review and correct information gives the user an opportunity to detect a mistake before taking an action that has serious consequences.

 User-controllable data is user-viewable data that the user can change and/or delete through an intentional action.
 Examples of the user controlling such data would be updating the phone number and address for the user's account, or deleting a record of past invoices from a website.
-It does not refer such things as internet logs and search engine monitoring data that the user can't view or interact with directly.
+It does not refer such things as internet logs and search engine monitoring data that the user cannot view or interact with directly.

 #### How to Meet - Error Prevention (Legal, Financial, Data) (3.3.4) {#how-to-meet-error-prevention-legal-financial-data}